akash5100/blog/_posts/2024-06-22-To_learn_VectorDB,_creating_MinRAG.md

 > This again raises question: If BERT outperformed GPT-2 of same parameter size and BART outperformed BERT, T5 and GPT-2 of same size, can a encoder-decoder model similar to BART of GPT-4 parameter size will outperform GPT-4?

 **Training**
-Updating the document encoder D while training was not step so they (authors) only finetuned the query encoder Q and the generator G, which is the BART model.
+Updating the document encoder D while training showed no significant improvement + its was slow, so they (authors) decided to freeze the document encoder and only finetuned the query encoder Q and the generator G, which is the BART model.
 ### Final small detail before we create our own embedder:
 They introduced 2 architectures:
 - RAG sequence